 Introduction from the Chair of the North Somerset Safeguarding Adults Board

-Finally, and most importantly, I would like to thank all subgroup members for their commitment which, without exception, is provided in addition to their individual roles within their own organisation.
-I would also like to thank colleagues who sit on the board for their ongoing commitment to the purpose and objectives of the board.
+Within the body of the report, the tremendous amount of work completed by the Boards sub groups is acknowledged.
+I would like to thank all sub group members for their commitment which, without exception, is provided in addition to their individual roles within their own organisation.

 Independent Chair, North Somerset Safeguarding Adults Board